Karma-Lies/reset/README.md

 # ✨ RESET ⚡️

-The online experience for the Chicago event organization, Reset Presents, powered by [SvelteKit](https://github.com/sveltejs/kit);
+The online experience for the premiere Chicago event organization for underground talent, Reset Presents.
+This project focuses on rethinking how a minimal production company website can appear and behave.
+It's built with [SvelteKit](https://github.com/sveltejs/kit) on the JAMstack and made to scale.

 ## ⚙️ Developing